Fitness Model Lauren Simpson Shows Off Chiseled Physique In Latest Workout Video

-Lauren Simpson posted yet another great home workout for her 1.8 million Instagram followers on Friday, April 3.
-The fitness model has been providing her fanbase with daily workouts to keep them busy during the coronavirus pandemic.
+Lauren Simpson posted yet another great home workout for her 1.8 million Instagram followers on Friday.
+The fitness model has been providing her fan base with daily workouts to keep them busy during the coronavirus pandemic.

 For her latest workout, Lauren wears a matching sports bra and spandex shorts combo.
 The bra is gray with darker gray straps and white detailing.
 The top includes a slightly transparent piece of fabric across the model’s chest, showing off a bit of cleavage.
 The light gray shorts cling to her sculpted figure, highlighting her robust backside and allowing her followers a nearly unobstructed view of her chiseled leg muscles.
 The model leaves her midsection bare, showing off her gym-honed abs.

-Lauren sports a pair of gray ankle socks with multi-colored stripes, ditching the sneakers for the indoor workout.
-She wears her long, platinum blonde tresses pulled back into a low ponytail that flows down her back while pinning the loose strands with a bobby pin.
+Lauren sports a pair of gray ankle socks with multicolored stripes, ditching the sneakers for the indoor workout.
+She wears her long, platinum blond tresses pulled back into a low ponytail that flows down her back while pinning the loose strands with a bobby pin.
 The Instagram sensation adds thick black lashes, eyeliner, eye shadow, and glossy lips to complete the look.

 The post consists of six individual video clips, each featuring a different move in the full body long resistance band workout.
 The only equipment that Lauren uses is a black exercise mat and a green resistance band.